 - Ask the teacher to assign a pack-up buddy.
 Pack-up buddies are great for checking on each other and making sure that both kids are ready to go.
 They also teach kids that you can partner to help each other.

 - Create a reporting/reward system.
 Did your child bring his homework home every day for a week?
 Fabulous!
 It’s time for a little reward from Mom and Dad.
 Ask the teacher to let you know once a week by sending home a quick homework happy note.
-If your son or daughter brings home a homework happy note, take him for ice cream, a new book at the bookstore, or spend 30 minutes doing something he wants as a reward.
-You’re not bribing, you’re rewarding for a job well done.
+If your son or daughter brings home a happy homework note, take him for ice cream, a new book at the bookstore, or spend 30 minutes doing something he wants as a reward.
+You’re not bribing; you’re rewarding for a job well done.

 - Teachers can reward, too.
 Ask the teacher to let your child bring a happy homework note to the principal after a set number of days of him bringing home his homework.
-Good principal visits are excellent rewards to kids who are struggling.
+Good principal visits are excellent rewards for kids who are struggling.
 Positive attention from the head honcho?
 Wow!
 That’s a shooting star for sure!

 It will take time for your child to become a strong, organized student, but jumping in and getting on the right track as soon as possible will make later years of learning run more smoothly.

 Have a question for a future post in the homework series?
-Let me know by completing this form.